 I pieced together a set of white dishes at thrift stores, and use them at every party.
 They’re loads sturdier than any disposable plates that I could buy, and they look a lot classier, too.
 After a party, we just throw them in the dishwasher, and store them away until our next party.

 To get around buying plastic utensils, I started picking up odds and ends silverware from thrift stores and yard sales.
 I now have a large set that I can pull out for parties.
-This also means that I don’t have to take my good silverware outside (and that makes me very happy, indeed).
+This beats using our everyday silverware for this purpose because I don’t have to worry that a piece will accidentally get thrown away.

 I have a large collection of white napkins that I bought second-hand.
 I pull them out whenever we’re having a party.
 I couldn’t even tell you the last time I bought paper napkins – it’s been years.